PX4/PX4-user_guide/en/flight_modes/README.md

 - [Altitude](../flight_modes/altitude.md): More easily control vehicle altitude, and in particular reach and maintain a fixed altitude.
 The mode does not use GPS, and hence will not attempt to hold the x and y position/heading against wind.

 - **Position**
-  - **Fixed wing aircraft:** Neutral inputs provide a level flight and will crab against the wind if needed to maintain a straight line.
+  - **Fixed wing aircraft:** Neutral inputs (meaning when roll, pitch and yaw sticks are centered) provide a level flight and will crab against the wind if needed to maintain a straight line.
   - **Multirotors** Roll controls left-right speed, pitch controls front-back speed.
 When roll and pitch are all centered (inside